 Here’s the list of RV manufacturers and related companies we visited (in alphabetical order): Airstream (travel trailers and Class B vans), Augusta/The RV Factory, Bontrager’s Surplus, Bradd and Hall, DRV, Entegra, Grand Design, Heartland, Jayco, Keystone, Lippert Components, Newmar, REV Group (American Coach, Fleetwood, Holiday Rambler, Monaco), Thor (gas and diesel) Winnebago (factory tour video showed at RV/MH Hall of Fame).

-It was a fun, fascinating, and very busy week, with at least 1-2 meetings or RV factory tours (usually 1.5–2 hours apiece though some were longer) each day, some days we did 3 or 4 tours and there were often many miles of driving in between.
+It was a fun, fascinating, and very busy week, with at least 1-2 meetings or RV factory tours each day.
+Tours are usually 1.5–2 hours apiece though some were longer.
+Some days we did 3 or 4 tours and there were often many miles of driving in between.
 But as you know, we’re avid drivers, so time behind the wheel is fun for us.

-What's Behind my Passion for RVs?
+What's Behind My Passion for RVs?

-I have a background in construction, having helped build both residential and commercial properties over the years, so I have a particular interest in how homes and RVs are built and what materials and processes are used.
-I have a lot of experience seeing things ‘behind the walls’ – the framing, electrical, plumbing, and structure – of stick and brick structures.
+I have a background in construction.
+I’ve built both residential and commercial properties over the years.
+So I have a particular interest in how homes and RVs are built and what materials and processes are used.
+Having a lot of experience seeing things ‘behind the walls’ – the framing, electrical, plumbing, and structure – of stick and brick structures.

-I’m also a lifelong lover of cars, trucks and pretty much anything with an engine and wheels, having owned close to 30 vehicles and have devoured car magazines, buyer guides and specs for most of my adult life.
+I’m also a lifelong lover of cars, trucks and pretty much anything with an engine and wheels.
+Having owned close to 30 vehicles and devouring car magazines, buyer guides and specs for most of my adult life.
 RVs are the ideal blend of my love for both construction and vehicles.

 The more we know and learn, the more we have to share and the more impact we can have helping others on their own journey to RVing.
 After all, we realize that not everyone has the time, energy, interest or means to make a dedicated RV factory-tour trip like this.

-Yes, there is an ENORMOUS amount to learn about the RV industry, yet not all of it is necessarily as fascinating or relevant to everyone.
-So with the keen awareness that not everyone has the endurance or interest in every detail and comparison of brands and manufacturing practices that I/we have, we’ll do our best to keep this post relatively concise and speak to some of the higher level points that will be of interest to our broader audience.
+Yes, there is an ENORMOUS amount to learn about the RV industry.
+Yet not all of it is necessarily as fascinating or relevant to everyone.
+So with the keen awareness that not everyone has the endurance or interest in every detail and comparison of brands and manufacturing practices that I/we have.
+We’ll do our best to keep this post relatively concise and speak to some of the higher level points that will be of interest to our broader audience.

 Before we begin, we wanted to highlight a few things we feel are important for you to know:

-- We showed up and attended most of these RV factory tours along with the general public and (with a couple of exceptions) didn’t tell them that we were RV bloggers / YouTubers / from RV Love or RV Success School OR that we planned on sharing any of our experience here with our audience.
+- We showed up and attended most of these RV factory tours along with the general public.
+And (with a couple of exceptions) didn’t tell them that we were RV bloggers / YouTubers / from RV Love or RV Success School OR that we planned on sharing any of our experience here with our audience.

-- All of this helps us maintain brand independence and allows us to report honestly and without bias.
+- All of this helps us maintain brand independence.
+And allows us to report honestly and without bias.
 Which is extremely important to us, our credibility and reputation – ie. our opinions cannot be bought!

-- There were a few exceptions that allowed photos and video to be taken on the tour – fifth wheel manufacturers Augusta, DRV, Heartland and Keystone – so those are where most of these photos and video footage came from.
-We just wanted to clarify this point for those of you who may be wondering if we only looked at fifth wheels or why we didn’t share a bigger, more diverse selection of photograph and video of travel trailers and various types of motorhomes.
+- There were a few exceptions that allowed photos and video to be taken on the RV factory tours – fifth wheel manufacturers Augusta, DRV, Heartland and Keystone – so those are where most of these photos and video footage came from.
+We just wanted to clarify this point for those of you who may be wondering if we only looked at fifth wheels.
+Or why we didn’t share a bigger, more diverse selection of photograph and video of travel trailers and various types of motorhomes.

-OK, without further ado, let’s jump into our 10 key learnings and takeaways from more than a dozen factory tours and 9 days in the RV Capital of the World!
+OK, without further ado, let’s jump into our 10 key learnings and takeaways from more than a dozen RV factory tours and 9 days in the RV Capital of the World!

-1. The RV Industry is Booming!
+1. The RV Industry is Booming?

-2. Most RVs Have a Lot In Common
+2. Most RVs Have A Lot In Common

-But the bottom line is this: just about all RVs are a simple house structure built onto similar chassis/frames.
-Or as Julie put it, “we’re pretty much living in boxes on wheels!”
-I know, some of you may beg to differ, but at the end of the day, when you strip away all the bells and whistles, that’s what most of them are.
+But the bottom line is this.
+Just about all RVs are a simple house structure built onto similar chassis/frames.
+Or as Julie put it, “we’re pretty much living in boxes on wheels!”.
+I know, some of you may beg to differ.
+But at the end of the day, when you strip away all the bells and whistles, that’s what most of them are.